-I was a Smoker.
-Does that Effect My Potential Asbestos Cancer/Mesothelioma Claim?
+I Was a Smoker.
+Does that Affect My Potential Asbestos Cancer/Mesothelioma Claim?

-If you or a loved one was diagnosed with mesothelioma, or another cancer, and suspect asbesots exposure contributed to the diagnosis, consider speaking with an attorney to discuss your legal options.
+If you or a loved one was diagnosed with mesothelioma or another cancer, and suspect asbestos exposure contributed to the diagnosis, consider speaking with an attorney to discuss your legal options.
 You may be able to obtain financial compensation from the employer who subjected you to asbestos exposure.